dmckeow/bioinf/README.md

 ```
 * Note that this example is for submitting to a SLURM cluster - the parameters before bioinf-setup.sh are SLURM and system specific - change them according to your own requirements.

 ### 3b.
-Create a directory that links to the database directories (links to an existing bioinfdb)
+Create a directory that links to a preexisting database
 * If you have access to a bioinfdb that has already been setup, then you should just run 3b - it will simply configure your version of bioinf to run using the pre-existing setup.
 This will complete within minutes and save 100s in GB of storage space.
 * Creates symbolic links to pre-existing databases.
 This allows us to share a core bioinfdb that multiple users can use.
 Each user can then add/remove databases from their own database without affecting anyone elses database setup (EXCEPT that deleting files in the original database will remove them from all linked db copies)
 * Copy the following code, but with your own paths: